aventure-cloud/local-storage/README.md

   $localStorage.clear();
 }
 ```
 Attention when using clear() without set prefix namespace.
-It is very likely that you will lose the data of other applications.
+It is very likely that you will lose data of others applications.